 1. They Don’t Reach Enough of the Right People

 The success of a campaign hinges on its ability to reach the right target audience—people who are receptive to its message.
 Recently, a large financial services company ran a month-long, contextual campaign aimed at non-white adults 25 – 54.
 Millions of dollars later, the results showed they had reached less than half of their target.
 That leaves a lot of room for improvement.

 Key to consider: Is your media buy faithful to your plan?
 Concerns about CPMs can sometimes lead to changes that limit target-audience reach.

 2. They Reach Too Many of the Wrong People

 The flip-side of, course, is that if you’re not reaching the right people, you’re wasting money delivering your message to people who likely don’t care all that much.
 The campaign referenced above reached 156M people.
-That’s a lot, but unfortunately, a whopping 85% of them were outside the target audience.
-Sticking with the baseball analogy here, the financial services company threw a pitch that was waaaay outside.
+That’s a lot of people, but only 15% of them were in the target audience. .

 Key to consider: Are you targeting standard age/gender demos?
 If so, you may want to get more specific and target at a category level.